leangjia/blender_docs/trunk/blender_docs/manual/physics/soft_body/settings.rst

    It is a spherical distance (radius) within which, if another vertex of the same mesh enters, the vertex starts to deflect in order to avoid a self-collision.
    Set this value to the fractional distance between vertices that you want them to have their own "space".
-   Too high of a value will include too many vertices all the time and slow down the calculation.
+   Too high of a value will include too many vertices at all times and slow down the calculation.
    Too low of a level will let other vertices get too close and thus possibly intersect because there will not be enough time to slow them down.
 Stiffness